-June/July Board Meeting
+June Board Meeting

-Full board discussion on programmatic goals and financial objectives.
+Full board discussion on programmatic strategic goals and financial objectives.
 The board establishes some broad guidelines for the executive director to use as the executive director develops the budget.
-This would include member input and discussion on the following, that lead to specific guidelines:
+This could include member input and discussion on the following, that lead to specific guidelines:

 1. Are there specific financial objectives that we want for next year? (e.g., include a specified surplus to build a reserve in keeping with our reserve policy)